A few days ago, I read the tragic story of a couple who were so obsessed with ‘going viral’ on YouTube.

 Some brands are of the mistaken opinion that the goal of social media is to have their content ‘go viral’.

-So now you know what going viral is all about, it is easy to see why you would want your content to go viral.
+So now you know what it is all about, it is easy to see why you would want your content to achieve it.
 But should that be your goal?

 It’s the audience on each social media channel that decides whether your content is going viral or not.
 And what content will be a hit or a miss is out of your control.
 It lies only with your audience.
 And since each platform is unique, content that goes viral on one platform may not perform well on another.

 Going viral is not a valid, sustainable, and replicable strategy.
 Most viral contents die off almost as fast as they rise.
 Think of Pokemon Go.
 It was a viral success, but today the craze for it has died down.
 But most of your content will never go viral.
 So if that’s your goal, then you’re going to be very miserable.Several factors are involved in your content going viral most of which are out of your control.
 Click To Tweet